mo-na-min/osu-replay-downloader/README.md

 - Requests: Managed API calls and authenticated session-based file downloads.

 - Unicodedata & Standard Library: Handles file sanitization and cross-platform path management.

-##How to use it?
-- extract the osu-gui.zip file
-- locate the "dist" folder
-- run the file.